 - A. COMPLIANCE: The Subrecipient must comply with the following Statutes or Rules: - 1.
 Peace Officer Standards and Training (P.O.S.T.)
 Chapter 590 RSMo Department of Public Safety (DPS) certification of peace officers - 2.
-Statewide Traffic Accident Records System (STARS) 43.250 RSMo--Law enforcement officer to file all crash reports with Missouri State Highway Patrol (MSHP). - 4.
-Uniform Crime Reporting RSMo 43.505-Crime incident reports shall be submitted to DPS on forms or in format prescribed by DPS. - 5.
-Racial Profiling RSMo 590.650-Law enforcement agency to file a report to the Attorney General each calendar year. - 6.
-US DOT AND OMB REGULATIONS: The Subrecipient shall comply with all requirements of 2 CFR Parts 200 and 1201 beginning with the federal fiscal year 2016: starting October 1, 2015. - X. PRODUCTION & DEVELOPMENT COSTS Items produced with federal funds are within the public domain and are not bound by copyright restrictions.
+Crash Reporting Chapter 43.250 RSMo Law enforcement officers to file all crash reports with Missouri State Highway Patrol (MSHP). - 3.
+Uniform Crime Reporting Chapter 43.505 RSMo Crime incident reports shall be submitted to DPS on forms or in format prescribed by DPS. - 4.
+Racial Profiling Chapter 590.650 RSMo Law enforcement agency to file a report to the Attorney General each calendar year. - US DOT AND OMB REGULATIONS: The Subrecipient shall comply with all requirements of 2 CFR Parts 200 and 1201. - X. PRODUCTION & DEVELOPMENT COSTS Items produced with federal funds are within the public domain and are not bound by copyright restrictions.
 All items produced with federal funds, in whole or in part, must acknowledge this by clearly indicating that MoDOT Highway Safety and Traffic funding supported this effort.
-Examples may include, but are not limited to print materials; audio/video productions; and training aides such as curricula or workbooks.
+Examples may include, but are not limited to, print materials; audio/video productions; and training aides such as curricula or workbooks.
 Any materials developed under this contract must be submitted to the MHTC for approval prior to final print and distribution.
 Copies of all final products are to be provided to the MHTC.
 The MHTC has the right to reproduce and distribute materials as the MHTC deems appropriate. - XI.
 INDEMNIFICATION Option 1 below only applies to State agencies, Cities, Counties and other political subdivisions or political corporations of the State of Missouri.
 Option 2 applies to all other entities (e.g. non-profit, private institutions).